Gayathri16N/Decision-Tree-Task/README.md

 # Prediction-using-Decision-Tree-Algorithm
 DATA SCIENCE AND BUSINESS ANALYTICS INTERNSHIP@GRIP THE Spark Foundation.

-Prediction Using Supervised ML
+Prediction Using Supervised ML : Decision tree algorithm

-This is a decision tree model  .

-To predict a new dataset into right classification accordingly by Creating the Decision Tree classifier and visualize it graphically.
+In this task I have predicted a new dataset into right classification accordingly by Creating the Decision Tree classifier and visualize it graphically.